- Investigation, the Police Act 1997 and the Regulation of Investigatory Powers Act 2000 (RIPA)

 Under section 1(1) (a) WCA 1981 it is an offence to intentionally kill, injure or take any wild bird.

 To "take" in this context means to capture a live bird.
 (See Robinson v Everett Crim.
 LR 699).

 The taking of a wild bird may occur in the context of international trade in such birds and the possibility that offences have been committed under the Control of Trade in Endangered Species (Enforcement) Regulations (COTES) should be also be considered.
 See also "International Trade in Endangered Species- CITES & COTES" below.

-- By virtue of section 2(1) WCA 1981 no offence is committed if a bird listed in Part 1 of Schedule 2 of the Act is killed, taken, or injured in an attempt to kill, outside the close season for such a bird.
+Section 2(1) WCA 1981 provides a defence for the purposes of sporting shoots so that no offence is committed in respect of birds listed in Schedule 2 outside the close season.
 A "close season" is in general, the nesting season for a particular species.
-The various close seasons for the birds listed in Part 1 of Schedule 2 are listed at section 2(4).
-See schedule 2 part 1 (birds which may be killed or taken outside the close season) WCA 1981 and section 2(4) WCA 1981.
+The various close seasons for the birds listed in Part 1 of Schedule 2, are included in the WCA 1981.

 Public health, safety and protection of crops and livestock

 Section 4(3) WCA 1981 provides a defence for an authorised person who kills or injures a wild bird, if they show that this action was necessary for the purpose of:

 - Preserving public health or air safety; or